azachar/azachar.github.com/_posts/contribution/2014-02-27-better-visualization-junit-failures.md

 So open questions are:

 1. What do you think about the proposal?
 2. If you like it, who will be providing classes for ```DescriptiveAssertionException``` with ``AssertionExceptionModel``?
-It sounds to me that JAVA itself should contain such a dependency… But until this become part of Java should we create a maven artefact org.testing:api:1.0.0 that would provide these classes so any other tool or testing library can use these simple classes.
-For backward compatibility can we put it in the same package as ``java.lang.AssertionException``, e.g. into java.lang?
+It sounds to me that JAVA itself should contain such a dependency… But until this become part of Java should we create a maven artefact ``org.testing:api:1.0.0`` that would provide these classes so any other tool or testing library can use these simple classes.
+For backward compatibility can we put it in the same package as ``java.lang.AssertionException``, e.g. into ``java.lang``?

 I look forward to hearing from you!